HamzaFarooq3333/Python_Tutorial/README.md

 <br>
 Items in sets occur in random order and thus cannot be accessed using indexing
 <br>
-We use for loop for accessing the items in the set in a random order
+We use for loop for accessing the items in the set in a random order.
 <br>
 There many methods for set like:
 <br>